pll25/iHack-2021/README.md

 Let's do the same thing as before all over again.
 Unfortunately we can't follow the IPv4 packets as they are not resolved.
 Let's see what we can get with the UDP ones, we now know that we have an archive containing flag.txt.

-> Right CLick any UDP packet --> Follow UDP Stream
+> Right Click any UDP packet --> Follow UDP Stream

 Bingo!
 The RAW Data starts with PK (magic Bytes for an archive and are followed flag.txt) which means that the archive might contain a file named flag.txt.